thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

       when "*" then options[key] = random_item
       else options[key] = item_for_hotkey(choice)
     end

     def item_for_hotkey(hotkey)
       items.find { |item| item.hotkey == hotkey }
     end

 Here we have 3 choices.
 If the user presses "q" then we want to quit.
 If they press "*" then we want to randomly choose an item.
 If they press any other valid option we want to assign the corresponding role.

 Finally let's implement `prompt` and `hotkeys`:

     def prompt
       ui.message(right_offset, items.length + 4, "(end)", hotkeys)
     end

     def hotkeys
       items.map(&:hotkey).join + "*q"
     end

 The `hotkeys` represent our valid choices, but we need to make sure to add "*" and "q" as valid hotkeys.

 Now we're ready to initialize this screen in `game.rb`.
 Add the following constant:

     TRAITS = [Role]

 Then change the `run` function to look like this:

     def run
       title_screen
-      choose_traits
+      setup_character
     end

-And then add `choose_traits` as a private method:
+And then add `setup_character` and `get_traits` as a private methods:

+    def setup_character
+      get_traits
+    end

-    def choose_traits
+    def get_traits
       TRAITS.each do |trait|
         SelectionScreen.new(trait, ui, options).render
         quit?
       end
     end

 There are a few things left to do in order to get this working.
 First, in `main.rb` add:

     require "role"
     require "selection_screen"

 **Above** the `require "game"` line.
 Next, we'll need to modify our `UI` class to have a clear function.
 Curses provides this function, but it's private, so we'll need to add the following to `ui.rb`:

     def clear
       super # call curses's clear method
     end

 While we have the `ui.rb` file open we should handle our `right_offset` issue we described before.
 Change the implementation of `message` to the following:

     def message(x, y, string)
       x = x + cols if x < 0
       y = y + lines if y < 0

       setpos(y, x)
       addstr(string)
     end

 Finally, we'll need to add some messages to our `data/messages.yaml` file:

     role:
       choosing: Choosing Role
       instructions: Pick a role for your character

 If you run the program and choose "n" for the first choice then you should see:

 ![role selection example](images/role_example.png?raw=true =600x)

 Choosing any role will print out the options again, but this time it will display the selected role as well.
 If you choose "y" at the title screen a random role will appear here.
 Now that we've laid down the framework for setting traits it should be fairly easy to implement the remaining ones.

 ### Chapter 4 - Off to the races